ageller/Firefly/docs/source/server.rst

     ## optionally accepts a single process id to kill
     killAllFireflyServers()

-Note that the pid is accessible from the original :code:`spawnFireflyServer` call but that processes in general do not like to be killed and may sometimes survive the targeted attempt on their life.
+Note that the pid is accessible from the original :func:`~Firefly.server.spawnFireflyServer` call but that processes in general do not like to be killed and may sometimes survive the targeted attempt on their life.
 It's more reliable to indiscriminately kill any process that has a Firefly server process name (the default).